safiyasulthana17/online-voting-system/README.md

 * Evaluation algorithms gather active entity data lists from the database, sort the results by count, and instantly display the winner on the public dashboard.

 ---

-# ⚙️ Local Development Machine Configuration
+## ⚙️ Local Development Setup

-To run this project on your local machine, follow the steps below.
+Follow these steps to run the project on your local machine.

-## 1. Database Creation
+### 1. Create the Database

-Open **MySQL Workbench** (or any MySQL SQL client) and create the database:
+Open **MySQL Workbench** (or any MySQL client) and create the database:

 ```sql
 CREATE DATABASE online_voting_system;